 - Quick, high-level visual overview of your assets through layered maps and cross-system integration

 - Communication regarding the location and impact of issues in a way that facilitates decision making

 - Visual understanding of where trouble spots and issues exist, and recommendations of optimal resource allocation

 - Collection of real-time data from the field to not only update the location and condition of your assets, but to automatically generate service and work order requests

 AssetWorks Enterprise Asset Management (EAM) software is already integrated with Esri GIS.
 This powerful work connection grants you the ability to organize data by managing existing investments in Esri technology with your asset information, improve communication by establishing consistent pathways between field personnel and in-office management through the map-based view and ensure accuracy by helping you fix errors in your GIS software.
-Also, it has an effective 311 app, which is a citizen engagement mobile app that allows people to report sources, issue definitions, mark locations on maps and attach photos/videos.
 In addition, it has a full integration with AssetWorks FleetFocus, the premier fleet management software.

 Are you ready to put the safety back in public safety?
 Check out EAM and Esri GIS today!